3JTechno/Project-1/README.md

 ![screenshot - Game Over](https://user-images.githubusercontent.com/39668354/51074696-e330f080-1679-11e9-9788-bc2ae296972a.png)

-5. In two player's mode, each time a player clears a line, a new broken line will be added at the bottom of the opponent's grid.
+5. In two Player Mode, each time a player clears a line, a new broken line will be added at the bottom of the opponent's grid.

 ![screenshot - Adding a line to your opponent](https://user-images.githubusercontent.com/39668354/51074701-f8a61a80-1679-11e9-9da6-6f93546093a0.png)